DiegoERS/DiegoERS/README.md

 ###

-<p align="left">My name is Diego Rios, and I am a 20-year-old Business Informatics student at the University of Costa Rica, currently based in Costa Rica.</p>
+<p align="left">My name is Diego Rios, and I am a 20 year old Business Informatics student at the University of Costa Rica, currently based in Costa Rica.</p>

 ###